hinto-janaiyo/XMRig-Auto-Build/README.md

 >A user-friendly interactive bash script that builds the latest XMRig straight from source

 ## About
-[XMRig](https://github.com/xmrig/xmrig)-Auto-Build downloads build dependencies, builds the required (up to date!) libraries, builds a portable XMRig binary using those libraries, and then (optionally) cleans up all the source code leaving behind XMRig and the config.json.
+[XMRig](https://github.com/xmrig/xmrig)-Auto-Build downloads build dependencies, builds the required libraries, builds a portable XMRig binary using those libraries, and then (optionally) cleans up all the source code leaving behind XMRig and the config.json.

 Easy as downloading a pre-compiled binary!